Featured Courses

 Disclaimer: To qualify for the clinical experience application process, students must complete the online course successfully and have account balances up to date (at a minimum).
 Going through the clinical experience application process does not guarantee a placement.
 However, affiliated partnerships increase the likelihood of finding a site that matches student needs.
 COVID may be affecting the capacity of availability in your area.

-Sterile Processing Technician hybrid
+Sterile Processing Technician - Hybrid class

 Program Description